-Analysis | Understanding the criminal allegation the Jan.
+Analysis | Understanding the criminal allegations the Jan.
 6 committee is constructing against Trump

 - In a well-documented Oval Office meeting on Dec.
 15, Trump was told that “people are telling you things that are not right.”

 This is simply the official documentation of why Trump should have known his claims didn’t hold water.
 There was a widespread public conversation adjudicating the claims in the media, revealing quickly that none of his assertions about rampant fraud were valid.
 Officials in targeted states repeatedly offered evidence undercutting Trump’s assertions, evidence that received no response from Trump or his allies.
-The filling focuses on Trump’s claims about the election in Georgia.
+The filing focuses on Trump’s claims about the election in Georgia.

 On Jan.
-3, Trump called Georgia Secretary of State Brad Raffensperger and outlined a number of unfounded claims about fraud as he asked the state “find” enough votes to declare him the victor.
+3, Trump called Georgia Secretary of State Brad Raffensperger and outlined a number of unfounded claims about fraud as he asked the state to “find” enough votes to declare him the victor.
 The next day, a staffer from Raffensperger’s office held a lengthy news conference, rebutting the claims one by one.
 During his speech at the Capitol on Jan.
 6, though, Trump continued to make those debunked claims.

-One of the fundamental question of the Trump era in politics has been the extent to which he believes the false claims he makes.
+One of the fundamental questions of the Trump era in politics has been the extent to which he believes the false claims he makes.
 When he would tweet debunked nonsense as president, for example, observers would quickly point out that it had been debunked.
-Trump so frequently repeated long-debunked claims that The Post’s fact-checking team invented a new category of falsehood to capture those events.
+Trump so frequently repeated long-debunked claims that The Washington Post’s fact-checking team invented a new category of falsehood to capture those events.

-Should charges be brought against Trump, this will likely be a central question.
-Trump was told repeatedly by experts and government officials and the media that what he was saying was false.
-But Trump also repeatedly ignored and derided the opinions of experts and government officials and the media and may have come to believe the assertions that he was making.
+Should charges be brought against Trump, this is likely to be a central question.
+Trump was told repeatedly by experts, government officials and the media that what he was saying was false.
+But Trump also repeatedly ignored and derided the opinions of experts, government officials and the media and may have come to believe the assertions that he was making.
 If he tried to steal power out of a sincere delusion that it was warranted, is that a sufficient condition for innocence?

 At the very least, Trump’s long-standing habit of being immune to reality provides him some useful political cover.
 At least in this case.